andrewxiwu/mra/README.md

-Multi-Relational Algebra (MRA) Framework
-This project provides a Python implementation of the concepts described in the paper "Multi-Relational Algebra for Multi-Granular Data Analytics."
-It introduces a set of data structures and composable operators that allow for complex, multi-granular data analysis in a clean and declarative way.

-Core Concepts
-The framework is built on two key data abstractions and a series of operators that transform them.

-Data Structures
-RelationSpace: A collection of relations (pandas DataFrames) indexed by their dimensional schemas.
-This is the primary structure for holding data at different levels of granularity.

-SliceRelation: A structure that organizes data around entities (called "regions"), where each region is associated with one or more relation-valued features.

-Operators
-The framework uses a pipeline-based approach where operators can be chained together using the | symbol.

-CreateRelationSpaceByCube: Creates a RelationSpace by performing a GROUP BY CUBE operation on a DataFrame.

-Represent: Transforms a RelationSpace into a SliceRelation.

-SliceTransform: Applies a series of transformations to the feature tables within a SliceRelation.

-SliceSelect: Filters the slice tuples in a SliceRelation based on a predicate.

-Flatten: Converts a SliceRelation back into a RelationSpace.

-Crawl: A "mega-operator" that composes Represent, SliceTransform, SliceSelect, and Flatten into a single, powerful operation.

-Project Structure
-The project is organized into a main package and two sub-packages for examples.

-.
-├── mra_data.py                 # Core data structures (RelationSpace, SliceRelation)
-├── mra_operators.py            # All MRA operators (Create..., Represent, Crawl, etc.)
-├── slice_transformation.py     # Base class for slice transformations
-├── ratio_transformation.py     # Example of a concrete transformation
-├── __init__.py                 # Makes the root directory a package
-│
-├── mra_data_examples/
-│   ├── __init__.py
-│   └── ratio_transformation_example.py
-│
-└── mra_pipeline_examples/
-    ├── __init__.py
-    ├── represent_example.py
-    ├── slice_select_example.py
-    ├── slice_transform_example.py
-    ├── flatten_example.py
-    └── crawl_example.py

-How to Run Examples
-To run any of the example scripts, you must execute them as modules from the root directory of the project.
-This ensures that all internal imports (e.g., from mra_data import ...) work correctly.

-Do not cd into the example directories to run the files.

-Example Command
-From the root mra directory, run the following command:

-# To run the main crawl_example.py
-python3 -m mra_pipeline_examples.crawl_example

-Similarly, to run other examples:

-python3 -m mra_pipeline_examples.flatten_example
-python3 -m mra_data_examples.ratio_transformation_example

-Basic Usage
-The following is a brief example of how to build and execute a pipeline.

-import pandas as pd
-from mra_data import RelationSchema from mra_operators import CreateRelationSpaceByCube, Crawl from ratio_transformation import RatioTransformation

-# 1. Your initial data
-df = pd.DataFrame(...)

-# 2. Define the components for your analysis
-cost_per_click = RatioTransformation(
-    numerator_col='cost',
-    denominator_col='clicks',
-    output_col='cost_per_click'
-)

-def my_predicate(region, features):
-    # ... logic to filter slices ...
-    return True

-# 3. Build the pipeline using the | operator
-pipeline = (
-    CreateRelationSpaceByCube(
-        grouping_keys=['device', 'browser'],
-        aggregations={'clicks': 'sum', 'cost': 'sum'}
-    ) |
-    Crawl(
-        region_schemas=[RelationSchema(['device'])],
-        slice_transformations=[cost_per_click],
-        predicate_func=my_predicate,
-        dimensions=RelationSchema(['device', 'browser'])
-    )
-)

-# 4. Execute the pipeline
-final_result = pipeline(df)

-print(final_result)
+# Python Prototype for Multi-Relational Algebra (MRA)

+This project provides a Python prototype of **Multi-Relational Algebra (MRA)**, an extension of classical relational algebra designed for complex, multi-granular data analytics.
+The implementation is based on the concepts presented in the academic paper, "Multi-Relational Algebra for Multi-Granular Data Analytics."

+The core idea is to move beyond traditional flat-table analysis by introducing data structures and operators that can handle collections of relations and nested, per-entity features in a structured and composable way.

+---

+## Core Concepts

+MRA introduces two new data abstractions to enable its powerful analytical capabilities:

+-   **`RelationSpace`**: A container for managing a collection of relations (represented here as pandas DataFrames) defined at different granularities.
+It uses a "dimensional schema" to uniquely identify each relation, avoiding the need to manage numerous individual tables manually.

+-   **`SliceRelation`**: A nested data structure that organizes data around specific entities (called "regions").
+Each row in a `SliceRelation` is a "slice tuple" containing a region and its associated set of relation-valued features.
+This structure is ideal for performing complex, per-entity analyses like time-series anomaly detection or statistical modeling.

+---

+## Project Structure

+The project is organized into two core modules and several example scripts:

+1.  **`mra_data.py`**: This file contains the core data structures of the MRA prototype.
+It defines the `RelationSpace` and `SliceRelation` classes, as well as the underlying types like `RelationSchema` and `RelationTuple`.

+2.  **`mra_operators.py`**: This file contains the logic for all the MRA operators (`represent`, `flatten`, `slice_transform`, `slice_select`, etc.).
+It is designed to support a chainable, pipe-based (`|`) syntax for creating readable analytical workflows.

+3.  **Example Scripts**: Files like `ad_performance_analysis_example.py` and `relation_space_example.py` provide practical demonstrations of how to use the data structures and operators to perform analysis.

+---

+## Getting Started

+### Prerequisites

+To run this project, you will need:

+-   **Python 3**: The code is written for Python 3.
+On many systems, the command to run it is `python3`.
+-   **pandas**: This is the only external library required.
+It is used for all data manipulation.

+### Installation

+1.  **Clone or download the project files.** Make sure you have `mra_data.py`, `mra_operators.py`, and the example scripts you wish to run.

+2.  **Place all files in the same directory.** This is necessary because the example scripts and operator module import the data module directly.

+3.  **Install pandas.** If you do not have pandas installed, you can install it using `pip` or `conda`:

+    ```bash
+    # Using pip
+    pip install pandas

+    # Or, if you use Anaconda/Miniconda
+    conda install pandas
+    ```

+---

+## How to Run the Examples

+Once you have set up the project and installed the dependency, you can run the examples from your terminal.

+1. Navigate to the directory where you saved the files.
+2. Execute the desired example script:

+    ```bash
+    # To run the full, end-to-end analysis example
+    python3 ad_performance_analysis_example.py

+    # To run the focused example on the RelationSpace
+    python3 relation_space_example.py
+    ```

+    *Note: If `python3` doesn't work, your system may use `python` as the command for Python 3.*